-Avarua is the only major town, and with a population of only 5,000 even that is small and contains a few restaurants, bars and shops.
+Avarua is the only major town, and with a population of just 5,000, even that is small.
+It contains a few restaurants, bars, and shops.
 Rarotonga's attractions are not urban ones, however, but lie in the spectacular natural beauty of the island.
-The interior of Rarotonga is a stunning mixture of jagged mountains and lush green jungles that give way to the sparkling white sand beaches before meeting the clear blue waters of the South Pacific.
+The interior of Rarotonga is a stunning mixture of jagged mountains and lush green jungles that give way to sparkling white sand beaches and the blue waters of the South Pacific.

 Become our Rarotonga Travel Expert

 We are looking for contributors for our Rarotonga travel guide.
 If you are a local, a regular traveller to Rarotonga or a travel professional with time to contribute and answer occasional forum questions, please contact us.